irmen/ksim65/README.md

 - Aims to implements all 6502 and 65c02 instructions, including the 'illegal' 6502 instructions (not yet done)
 - correct BCD mode for adc/sbc instructions on both cpu types
 - passes several extensive unit test suites that verify instruction and cpu flags behavior
-- provide a few virtual example machines, one of which is a Commodore-64 (character display mode only for now)
+- provide a few virtual example machines, one of which is a Commodore-64

 ## Documentation